Welcome to beets! This guide will help you begin using it to make your music collection better.

 On OpenBSD, there’s a beets port can be installed with

 For Slackware, there’s a SlackBuild available.

-On Fedora 22 or later, there is a DNF package (or three):
+On Fedora 22 or later, there’s a DNF package you can install with

 If you have pip, just say